Solo 401(k) Advantages

 - Cost Effective Administration: In general, the solo 401(k) plan is easy to operate.
 There is generally no annual filing requirement unless your solo 401(k) plan exceeds $250,000 in assets, in which case you will need to file a short information return with the IRS (Form 5500-EZ).

 - Offset the Cost of Your Plan with a Tax Deduction: By paying for your Solo 401(k) with business funds, you would be eligible to claim a deduction for the cost of the plan, including annual maintenance fees.
 The deduction for the cost associated with the Solo 401(k) Plan and ongoing maintenance will help reduce your business's income tax liability, which will in-turn offset the cost of adopting a self-directed Solo 401(k) Plan.
-The tax attorneys at the IRA Financial Group will help you take advantage of the available business tax deduction for adopting a Solo 401(k) Plan.
+The retirement tax professionals at the IRA Financial Group will help you take advantage of the available business tax deduction for adopting a Solo 401(k) Plan.

 - Exemption from UDFI: When an IRA buys real estate that is leveraged with mortgage financing, it creates Unrelated Debt Financed Income (“UDFI”) - a type of Unrelated Business Taxable Income (also known as “UBTI or UBIT”) on which taxes must be paid.
-The UBTI tax is approximately 35%.
+The UBTI tax is approximately 40% for 2016.
 But, with a Solo 401(k) plan, you can use leverage without being subject to the UDFI rules and UBTI tax.
 This exemption provides significant tax advantages for using a Solo 401(k) Plan versus an IRA to purchase real estate.

 - Retirement Saving Consolidation through Rollovers: A solo 401(k) plan can accept rollovers of funds from another retirement savings vehicle, such as an IRA, a SEP, or a previous employer's 401(k) plan.
 Thus, you can directly rollover your IRA or qualified plan funds to your new 401(k) Plan for investment or loan purposes.
 Note – only Roth IRA funds cannot be rolled into a Solo 401(k) Plan.